 Each fitness rope comes with 2 feet of heavy duty nylon fabric sewn to the center of the rope to help prevent fray.

-Additionally, we now carry 1″ ropes in poly dacron, which are great for kids with smaller hands.
-They are particularly great for younger kids through junior high.
+Additionally, we now carry 1″ Poly Dac ropes, which are great for kids with smaller hands.
+They are particularly great for younger ages through junior high.

 Our standard lengths are 25, 30, 40, 50, 75 and 100 feet, but we can also custom make any length you desire.
 Ideally, you want to choose a rope length that is appropriate to the amount of space you have to work out, and the type of work out you want to do.